What is Emotional Abuse?

 Unfortunately, however, emotional abuse usually does not come with an abundance of evidence, if any at all, which means it is often dismissed or ignored.
 As a result, this abuse victim typically suffers in silence longer than someone who has been physically abused and has visible scars to prove it.
 Moreover, in many cases, the emotional abuser is highly “likable” to those outside of the relationship.
 In other words, this perpetrator may come across as kind, considerate, funny, and/or charming to others, while being mean, hateful, and hurtful to the victim in private.

-And, according to Dunedin Multidisciplinary Health and Development Study, men are more likely to be aggressive, than women.
+And, according to the Dunedin Multidisciplinary Health and Development Study, men are more likely to be aggressive than women.
 However, results also suggest that gender is an unreliable predictor of emotional abuse in relationships.
 More specifically, researchers found that men and women exhibited emotional abuse in relationships at nearly the same frequency, especially when it came to certain traits like jealousy, mood swings, suspicion, and poor self-control – traits that are typically indicative of emotional abuse.

 In addition, male study participants, who exhibited these traits, appeared to demonstrate two forms of relationship emotional abuse.
 The first form was interpersonal aggression or emotional abuse directed at strangers, while the other one was aggression or emotional abuse directed solely at female partners.